FISEE 2023: Jan. 23-25

 Like other events at the LASER center, FISEE is not a traditional conference but a forum for discussion, followed by post-event publication in the LASER sub-series of Springer LNCS (Lecture Notes in Computer Science).

-Post-proceedings important dates and submission link (One extended deadline)
+Post-proceedings important dates

 - 15 April 2023: deadline for full papers for post-conference proceedings (max 15 pages), LNCS format.